ozfortress/ozfortress_docs/docs/guides/book_a_server.md

 ### Commands
 The following commands are executed via/in the in-game chat:

-!!! warning !rcon command-goes-here
+####`!rcon command-goes-here`
 This runs a command on the server, for example you can run "!rcon changelevel koth_product" to change the map on the server to Product.
 You can also use the *Web RCON* button on your reservation page to control your booking!
 *Note: This command can only be used by the person who reserved the server.*

-!!! warning !end
+####`!end`
 Ends the reservation and kicks all players.
 There is also an *end button* available on your reservation page!
 *Note: This command can only be used by the person who reserved the server.*

-!!! info !extend
+####`!extend`
 Extends the time of the reservation by 1 hour.
 However this will only work if the server is free to reserve.
 There is also an *extend button* available on your reservation page!

-!!! info !who
+####`info !who`
 Steam nickname of the person that reserved the server.

-!!! info !timeleft
+####`info !timeleft`
 Minutes left in the reservation.

 ### Provided by you, our community!
 Without our Patreon members, we would not be able to bring you servers!
 Patreon members receive special booking/reservation perks - if you are interested in subscribing, see our [Patreon](https://patreon.com/ozfortress).